MathiasCK/Discussions/README.md

 Create an account or log in.
 Start creating discussions and participating in conversations.

+## Contributing 🤝

+If you'd like to contribute to this project, please follow these guidelines:

+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Commit your changes with clear messages.
+- Push your changes to your fork.
+- Create a pull request to the main branch of the original repository.

-## License 📜
+## License 📄

-This project is licensed under the MIT License. 📄📝
+This project is licensed under the MIT License.